 (2) As of December 31, 2018, there were 1,973,227 shares available for grant under the 2015 Plan and 963,386 shares available for purchase under the 2015 ESPP.
 As of the closing of our initial public offering, no additional equity awards may be granted under the 2014 Plan.
 Each of our 2015 Plan and 2015 ESPP contains an "evergreen" provision which allows for an annual increase in the number of shares of our common stock available for issuance under such plan on the first day of each fiscal year.
-For our 2015 Plan, the annual increase in the number of shares is equal to the lesser of 4% of the number of shares of common stock issued and outstanding or such lesser number of shares is equal to the lesser of 1% of the number of shares of common stock issued and outstanding or such lesser number of shares is equal to the lesser of 1% of the number of shares of common stock issued and outstanding or such lesser number of shares is equal to the lesser of 1% of the number of shares of common stock issued and outstanding or such lesser number of shares is equal to the lesser of 1% of the number of shares of common stock issued and outstanding or such lesser number of shares is equal to the lesser of 1% of the number of shares of common stock issued and outstanding or such lesser number of shares is equal to the lesser of 1% of the number of shares of common stock issued and outstanding or such lesser number of shares is equal to the lesser of 1% of the number of shares of common stock issued and outstanding or such lesser number of shares of common stock as determined by the 2015 Plan Administrator.
+For our 2015 Plan, the annual increase in the number of shares is equal to the lesser of 4% of the number of shares of common stock issued and outstanding or such lesser number of shares of common stock as determined by the 2015 Plan Administrator.
+For our 2015 ESPP, the annual increase in the number of shares is equal to the lesser of 1% of the number of shares of common stock issued and outstanding or such lesser number of shares of common stock as determined by the 2015 Plan Administrator.